-In 2022, the summer solstice will occur on Tuesday, June 21, at 9:14 UTC.
-This means the summer solstice will happen at 5:14 PM EDT or 2:14 PM PDT in the Northern Hemisphere.
-Learn all about the solstice and welcome the summer with this fun list of summer solstice traditions and celebration ideas!
+In 2023, the summer solstice will occur on Tuesday, June 21, at 14:58 UTC.
+This means the summer solstice will happen in the Northern Hemisphere at 10:58 AM EDT or 7:58 AM PDT.
+Learn more about the solstice and welcome the summer with this list of fun summer solstice traditions and celebration ideas!
+(First published in June 2015; This post is regularly updated and republished to keep the content current.)

 Related: Summer Bucket List